Xu Huang: Cao Cao's northwestern campaigns

 Cao Cao approved Xu Huang's plan and sent him and Zhu Ling to lead 4,000 troops across the river.
 They crossed Puban and started pitching camps, but before the defence fortification was completed, one of the coalition members, Liang Xing (梁興), discovered their presence and led some 5,000 troops to attack them.
 Xu Huang and Zhu Ling managed to hold off Liang Xing and allow Cao Cao and his remaining forces to cross the river.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang pointed out that Cao Cao's biography in Sanguozhi attributed the two generals crossing Puban Ford to Cao Cao's planning.
+Sima opinioned that Chen Shou created this contradiction in his attempts to praise both Cao Cao and Xu Huang in their respective biographies.)

 After Cao Cao's victory at Tong Pass, he sent Xu Huang and Xiahou Yuan to pacify the various Di tribes in Yumi County (隃麋縣; east of present-day Qianyang County, Shaanxi) and Qian County (汧縣; south of present-day Long County, Shaanxi).
 Xu Huang and Xiahou Yuan later rendezvoused with Cao Cao's main army at Anding Commandery (around present-day Zhenyuan County, Gansu).
 After Cao Cao had returned to Ye (in present-day Handan, Hebei), he sent Xu Huang and Xiahou Yuan again to suppress revolts in Fu County (鄜縣; southwest of present-day Huangling County, Shaanxi) and Xiayang County (夏陽縣; southwest of present-day Hancheng, Shaanxi), where they defeated Liang Xing and forced some 3,000 civilian households into submission.